tarantool/doc/doc/reference/tooling/tt_cli/install.rst

 ~~~~~~~~~~~~~~

 To install Tarantool EE using ``tt install``, you need to provide access credentials
-for Tarantool customer zone.
+for the Tarantool customer zone.
 Use one of the following ways to pass the username and the password:

-*   A text file specified in the ``ee.credentials_path`` parameter of the
+*   A text file specified in the ``ee.credential_path`` parameter of the
     :ref:`tt enviromnment configuration <tt-config_file>`:

     ..  code-block:: yaml